nerabits/Surge-Manual/policy/group.md

 ## Fallback Group

 Select an available policy by priority.
-The availability is tested by accessing an URL, just like an auto URL test group.
+The availability is tested by accessing a URL, just like an auto URL test group.
 The policy defined in the front has a high priority.

 `FallbackGroup = fallback, ProxySOCKS5, ProxySOCKS5TLS, url = http://www.google.com/generate_204`